-Certain Accounts are likely to be considered "alternative investment funds" ("AIFs") for purposes of the European Union's Alternative Investment Fund Managers Directive ("AIFMD"), and PIMCO is considered an "alternative investment fund manager" ("AIFM").
-It is possible that AIFMD could restrict certain Accounts from being operated in the manner and on the terms envisaged by PIMCO and/or limit PIMCO's ability to carry out an Account's investment objectives or strategies.
-In particular, (i) AIFMD increases the regulatory burden and costs of doing business in the European Economic Area ("EEA") member states; (ii) AIFMD imposes extensive disclosure and/or other obligations on certain Accounts and underlying investments that are located in EEA member states, potentially disadvantaging the Accounts when compared to non-AIF/AIFM competitors that may not be subject to the requirements of AIFMD; and (iii) AIFMD restricts the marketing of certain Accounts to prospective investors in certain states within the EEA.
+Certain Accounts are likely to be considered "alternative investment funds" ("AIFs") for purposes of the European Union's Alternative Investment Fund Managers Directive ("AIFMD") or the United Kingdom Alternative Investment Fund Managers Regulations 2013 as amended by the Alternative Investment Fund Managers (Amendment) (EU Exit) Regulations 2018 (the "AIFM Law"), and PIMCO is considered an "alternative investment fund manager" ("AIFM").
+It is possible that AIFMD or the AIFM Law could restrict certain Accounts from being operated in the manner and on the terms envisaged by PIMCO and/or limit PIMCO's ability to carry out an Account's investment objectives or strategies.
+In particular, (i) AIFMD or the AIFM Law increases the regulatory burden and costs of doing business in the European Economic Area ("EEA") member states or the United Kingdom (the "UK"); (ii) AIFMD or the AIFM Law imposes extensive disclosure and/or other obligations on certain Accounts and underlying investments that are located in EEA member states or the UK, potentially disadvantaging the Accounts when compared to non-AIF/AIFM competitors that may not be subject to the requirements of AIFMD or the AIFM Law; and (iii) AIFMD restricts the marketing of certain Accounts to prospective investors in certain states within the EEA and the UK.

-In certain or all EEA member states, PIMCO may choose not to market the Accounts at its own initiative or otherwise take any action that would result in any measure giving effect to or supplementing the AIFMD applying to PIMCO and the Accounts.
-In this respect, PIMCO may decide to only accept investors where such investors approached PIMCO at their own initiative or that any measure taken to give effect to or supplement the AIFMD would not otherwise apply to PIMCO or the Accounts or any person acting on their behalf.
-There is a risk that an EEA member state or regulatory or governmental authority may reach a different conclusion than PIMCO and find that the relevant measures taken in order to give effect to or supplement the AIFMD in one or more EEA member states do apply to PIMCO or the Accounts.
-Such a finding may result in a regulatory or governmental authority or court in one or more EEA member states requiring PIMCO or the Accounts to return any capital or other funds to investors or otherwise seeking to take other enforcement or remedial action against PIMCO and/or the Accounts.
+In certain or all EEA member states or the UK, PIMCO may choose not to market the Accounts at its own initiative or otherwise take any action that would result in any measure giving effect to or supplementing the AIFMD or the AIFM Law applying to PIMCO and the Accounts.
+In this respect, PIMCO may decide to only accept investors where such investors approached PIMCO at their own initiative or that any measure taken to give effect to or supplement the AIFMD or the AIFM Law would not otherwise apply to PIMCO or the Accounts or any person acting on their behalf.
+There is a risk that an EEA member state or the UK, or regulatory or governmental authority may reach a different conclusion than PIMCO and find that the relevant measures taken in order to give effect to or supplement the AIFMD in one or more EEA member states or the UK do apply to PIMCO or the Accounts.
+Such a finding may result in a regulatory or governmental authority or court in one or more EEA member states or the UK requiring PIMCO or the Accounts to return any capital or other funds to investors or otherwise seeking to take other enforcement or remedial action against PIMCO and/or the Accounts.
 This may result in a reduction in the overall amount of capital available to the Accounts that limit, in turn, the range of investment strategies and investments that the Accounts are able to pursue and make or otherwise result in a loss to the Accounts.
-Additionally, there is a risk that failure to adhere to the AIFMD could result in penalties or other sanctions, which, among other things, could limit PIMCO's ability to achieve the AIF's investment objective.
+Additionally, there is a risk that failure to adhere to the AIFMD or the AIFM Law could result in penalties or other sanctions, which, among other things, could limit PIMCO's ability to achieve the AIF's investment objective.